premlamsal/job-portal-back-end/README.md

 2. Make some tweaks for the database connection to the env file
 3. Migrate the database
 4. Seed the seeder to load dummy data to the database to run app quickly
+5. Create Passport Token
-5. Ready to go (hit api and enjoy).
+6. Ready to go (hit api and enjoy).